tarwn/lessthandot-hugo/blogs/content/posts/2011-12-10-silverlight-5-available-for-download.md

 The question on my mind is if anyone should invest in Silverlight 5, will there be a version 6 or is this the last version that will be delivered?
 You can still use your Silverlight skillset to build WinPhone apps but the future is HTML 5 + JavaScript.

-Take a look at the Windows 8 Win RT image…see SilverLight anywhere?
+Take a look at the Windows 8 Win RT image...see SilverLight anywhere?

 ![][1]

-Silverlight also doesn't run in the browser on mobile platforms, Adobe announced a couple of weeks ago that they are stopping developing Flash for mobile platforms as well…yes Steve Jobs is laughing from his grave.
+Silverlight also doesn't run in the browser on mobile platforms, Adobe announced a couple of weeks ago that they are stopping developing Flash for mobile platforms as well...yes Steve Jobs is laughing from his grave.
 IE 10 on the Metro version of Windows 8 does not support plugins, this means no Flash or Silverlight

 Either way, you can download Silverlight 5 here: http://www.microsoft.com/silverlight/ it might be the last version that you will download